Cumberland County

-1. The first road across the Cumberland Plateau crossed present-day Cumberland County, taking a route near the current location of Highway 70.
+ONE: The first road across the Cumberland Plateau crossed present-day Cumberland County, taking a route near the current location of Highway 70.
 Thousands of Tennessee’s early migrants traveled along this road, which was most commonly referred to as the “Fort Blount Road” at that time.

-Among the important people who traveled along the road were Andrew Jackson, the future King Louis Phillipe of France, Bishop Francis Asbury, and botanist Andre Michaux.
+Among the people who traveled along the road were Andrew Jackson, the future King Louis Phillipe of France, Bishop Francis Asbury, and botanist Andre Michaux.

 Today there are very few remnants left of the Fort Blount Road.
 However, you can still see part of the road bed at an interstate rest stop near the former site of Kemmer’s Stand.

-2. During the Great Depression, President Franklin Roosevelt tried many new things.
+TWO: During the Great Depression, President Franklin Roosevelt tried many new things.
 Cumberland County contains what is left of one of his bolder experiments – a rural resettlement area known as the Cumberland Homesteads.

 Built between 1932 and 1938, the homestead community consisted of homes, small farms, a factory, schools, an administration building, and other things that the community needed.
 Most of the structures still remain, but the homestead resettlement program was shut down in 1947.